-

 Ph.D.
 Thesis, University of Reading, Reading, UK.

-[Download Information
+[Download Information]

 Abstract:

 In recent years, a gradual increase in the sophistication of multiobjective evolutionary algorithms (MOEAs) for Pareto optimization has been seen, accompanied by an ever-growing list of applications.
 Despite this trend, however, the proposition that methods based on local search may be a good alternative approach --- with the advantages of ease-of-use and lower computational overhead --- has not been thoroughly tested.
 In this thesis we develop a novel, local-search algorithm for Pareto optimization, called PAES, enabling us to test and compare MOEAs against this philosophically different search method.
+To help perform this testing, we develop new statistical performance metrics for evaluating collections of approximations to the Pareto set, based on a critical review of currently available methods.
+Using these metrics, we find that PAES performs well in comparison with popular, modern MOEAs, on a variety of test function and real-world telecommunications problems.
+These results suggest that local-search-based methods for Pareto optimization do merit further investigation.

 Some of the elements of PAES are also more generally applicable for use in the design of other algorithms.
 In particular, the archiving strategy used by PAES, which incorporates rules to bound the number of solutions stored, and to ensure that they are distributed widely and evenly in objective space, may be used in any multiobjective search algorithm for storing solutions.
 We demonstrate the generality of the basic PAES procedures by outlining several more sophisticated variants, including multi-start and tabu search algorithms.